SLE scaling limits for a Laplacian random growth model: The newest basepoints

 and so, using our lower bound on $Z_n$,

 which, since $\etasize(1 - 2^{-n}) - 1 \geq \frac{1}{2}\etasize - 1 > 0$, decays faster than any power of $\cparam$ as $\cparam \to 0$. \end{proof}

 Note that the above proof is the only place in which we use that $\eta < -2$.
-If $-2 \leq \eta < 0$, then early on in the process we will attach the $n$th particle where $n = \deadtime$, and the inductive arguments we used in the proofs of Proposition \ref{thm:sticky} and Lemma \ref{thm:deriv-estimate} will fail.
-It then becomes extremely difficult to say how the process behaves, but the scaling limit as $\cparam \to 0$ is unlikely to be described by the Schramm-Loewner evolution.
+If $-2 \leq \eta < 0$, then $h_2$ achieves its maximum around the two bases of the first particle, but does not have strong concentration around these points.
+For $-2 < \eta < 0$ $h_2$ is still supported on all of $\T$ as $\cparam \to 0$, so there is no concentration.
+If $\eta = -2$, $h_2$ is supported only nearby to $\theta_1 \pm \beta$, but the event $D < |\theta_{2} - (\theta_1 \pm \beta)| \ll \beta$ retains a high probability as $\cparam \to 0$.
+On this event, $\theta_2$ is not close enough to $\theta_1 \pm \beta$ for our inductive arguments in Proposition \ref{thm:sticky} and Lemma \ref{thm:deriv-estimate} to apply.
+We can no longer guarantee that the poles of the second particle are stronger than the older pole at the base of the first particle, and so lose the SSRW-like behaviour of $(\theta_n)_{n \geq 1}$.
+It then becomes extremely difficult to say how the process behaves, but the scaling limit as $\cparam \to 0$ is unlikely to be described by the Schramm--Loewner evolution.